 4. Extra Tutoring

-Lots have some great deals and you can negotiate with them as they are keen to grow their business following a tough 2020.
+Lots have some great deals and you can negotiate with them as they are keen to grow their business.

 5. Splurge a Little For Your Family’s Mental Wellbeing

 I am sure there are more options than the above in using your CTC funds wisely and every family has different constraints that could limit the feasibility of the suggested ideas.
 But planning ahead on how to use the extra money will maximize the utility of this payment or higher than expected refund payment.